 When I was getting ready to potty-train my first child, I asked several friends what advice they had to offer.
 Several people mentioned giving her an M&M each time she went on the toilet.

 Naively, I thought that I'd buy a bag of M&M's and this process would be a piece of cake.
 Wrong!
 My daughter looked at me and said, "You want me to go on the potty for that little piece of candy?"

-That’s when I realized that not everyone is motivated by the same thing.
-However, everyone is motivated by SOMETHING, and finding out what that something was for my child did get her potty trained.
+That's when I realized that not everyone is motivated by the same thing.
+However, everyone is inspired by SOMETHING, and finding out what that something was for my child did get her potty trained.

 You've got to find out what motivates you and reward your productivity throughout the day with little things that keep you going.

 Are you someone who likes to journal or write?
 Then reward yourself with the time to do this.
 Do you love to talk on the phone?
 Well, after completing a task, reward yourself with a call to a friend.

 Whatever it is that becomes the reward, do it intentionally.